Christina Fernandez: Multiple Exposures

 Sep 16, 2023 - Jan 7, 2024

 Organized by UCR ARTS and curated by Joanna Szupinska, senior curator at the California Museum of Photography.
-SMoCA presentation organized by Keshia Turley, curatorial assistant.
+SMoCA presentation organized by Keshia Turley, assistant curator.
 Chon Noriega, Distinguished Professor of Film, Television, and Digital Media at University of California, Los Angeles was curatorial advisor.
 Major support provided by The Andy Warhol Foundation for the Visual Arts and the National Endowment for the Arts.
-Additional publication support provided by AltaMed Health Services and Furthermore, a program of the J.M.
+Additional publication support provided by AltaMed Health Services and Furthermore: a program of the J.M.
 Kaplan Fund.

 Join the fun at SMoCA’s Fall Opening to celebrate a new season of exhibitions.
 There will be music, a cash bar, and a special performance by Nicole L Olson at this can’t-miss party!

 SMoCA to exhibit Christina Fernandez photography (Scottsdale Arts news release)